Volunteer Your Time

 Mentoring is a two-year commitment and requires an estimated two hours a week.

 Interested in becoming a mentor?
-Sign up for an upcoming mentor training on August 26th from 9:00am – 12:00 pm or email Susan Trianfo for more information.
+Sign up for our upcoming mentor training on February 24 from 9:30am – 1:00 pm or email Susan Trianfo for more information.

 Offer A Treasure